GoogleChrome/chromium-dashboard/developer-documentation.md

 - Add the operation(s) under the path.
 - Ensure each operation has a `summary`, `description` and `operationId`
 - If your path has path parameters, describe the parameters now too.
-  - Mark these are required as well.
+  - Mark required parameters with `required: true`.

 <details>
   <summary>Example (click to expand)</summary>